 The primary use of Hyperledger Sawtooth is for building distributed ledgers.
 A distributed ledger is a database consisting of transactions in a network.

-The ledger is distributed among all participants in the network to ensure that no one but all participants collectively manage the system.
+The ledger is distributed among all participants in the network to ensure that no one but all participants collectively manages the system.

 This also ensures that all nodes in the network have the same information at any point in time, which makes it impossible to alter the information without everyone knowing it.
 Blockchain is the most commonly known example of distributed ledgers.

 All distributed ledgers are powered by a specific consensus mechanism (rules of operation) which further strengthens the security of the network by establishing an “adversarial trust” among the participants.

 - Among the main features of Sawtooth, first is the separation between the Core System and the Application System, which makes it easier for enterprises to develop and deploy applications on this platform.